chloeleichen/CoverPop/README.md

 CoverPop is modal splash page plugin that is easily styleable.

-#This is a folk of CoverPop by [Tyler Person](https://github.com/tylerpearson) with added Cookie integration
+#This is a fork of CoverPop by [Tyler Person](https://github.com/tylerpearson) with added Cookie integration

 You can set two cookies, Cookie1 is set when use click "close for now", Cookie2 is set when user click do not show again.